Florian Toncar: Member of the German Parliament, 2005–2013

 Toncar first served as a member of the Bundestag from 2005 until 2013, representing the Böblingen district.
 In parliament, he served on the Committee on Human Rights and Humanitarian Aid (2005-2009) and the Budget Committee (2009-2013).
 On the Budget Committee, he served as his parliamentary group's rapporteur on the annual budgets of the Federal Ministry of the Interior; the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth; the Federal Ministry of Justice; and the Federal Constitutional Court.
 In addition to his committee assignments, he was part of the German-Israeli Parliamentary Friendship Group.

+From 2008 to 2010, Toncar was a member of the parliamentary body providing oversight of the Special Financial Market Stabilization Funds (SoFFin).

 In the negotiations to form a coalition government of the FDP and the Christian Democrats (CDU together with the Bavarian CSU) following the 2009 federal elections, Toncar was part of the FDP delegation in the working group on foreign affairs, defense, Europe and development policy, led by Franz Josef Jung and Werner Hoyer.

 From 2011 until 2013, Toncar served as one of his parliamentary group's deputy chairpersons, under the leadership of chairman Rainer Brüderle.